-- 375. You will continue to be employed by the Commissioner during your career break, although the break will be unpaid.
-Employer pension contributions will also not be paid during this time. - 376.
-Your career break will count as continuous employment for the purpose of your entitlement to other statutory employment rights. - 377.
-Your break will also count as reckonable service for incremental pay progression. - 378.
-It will not count as reckonable for annual leave, public and privilege holidays or pension purposes.
+- 388. You will continue to be employed by the Commissioner during your career break, although the break will be unpaid.
+Employer pension contributions will also not be paid during this time. - 389.
+Your career break will count as continuous employment for the purpose of your entitlement to other statutory employment rights. - 390.
+Your break will also count as reckonable service for incremental pay progression and pension purposes. - 391.
+You will accrue annual leave whilst on a career break.